 Go to https://mp.weixin.qq.com/ and click on register

-Choose the type of Official Account that you want to creation.
-The general rule is, if content is the core of your business, choose subscription, otherwise, choose service account.
-See section above for more detail.
+Choose the type of Official Account that you want to create.
+The general rule is, if the content is the core of your business, choose Subscription, otherwise, choose a service account.
+See the section above for more detail.

-Enter email information and click on 注册 button to register account.
+Enter email information and click on 注册 button to register an account.

 After you click on the link, you will be taken to a page to choose the types of the account.

-A warming says once you choose the types of the Official Account, you cannot change afterwards.
-(If you choose subscription account, it’s possible to upgrade the account to a service account.
-But if you choose service account, you cannot change the account type of subscription account.)
+A warning mentions that once you choose the types of the Official Account, you cannot change afterward.
+(If you choose a subscription account, it’s possible to upgrade the account to a service account.
+But if you choose a service account, you cannot change the account type of subscription account.)

 Choose the type of organization.